mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 # Introduction

 Back in 2017 I watched Tom Scott's video on Huffman encoding.
-And there it sat in my brain until a week ago when I started watching [Tsoding's video on Byte Pair Encoding](https://www.youtube.com/watch?v=6dCqR9p0yWY).
+It's an excellent and terse explanation of a really interesting concept.
+A text compression scheme that operates at the character (in this case byte level).
+There it sat in my brain until a week ago when I started watching [Tsoding's video on Byte Pair Encoding](https://www.youtube.com/watch?v=6dCqR9p0yWY).
 Text compression and encoding schemes have intrigued me for a while so now seemed like the right time to take a crack at something like that.

 {{< youtube JsTptu56GM8 >}}

 I decided that with only the YouTube video as guidance I would implement Huffman encoding.

-To be fair, the video does an excellent job at describing the scheme.

 # The Process